Community Notice: HOA Meeting October 24, 202X at x location.

-Longs Peak Farms, a designated Conservation Development, consists of 83 Acres, of which ONLY 20% will be developed into a pocket community of one-third to one-half acre lots.
+Longs Peak Farms, a designated Conservation Development, consists of 83 Acres, of which ONLY 20% was developed into a pocket community of one-third to one-half acre lots.
 Nestled in a gorgeous rural setting, Longs Peak Farms is, and always will be, uniquely Berthoud.

 A peaceful setting

 Longs Peak Farms leaves 80% of the land undeveloped in its natural state, and one that houses a Colorado Division of Wildlife ‘buffer’ for Bald Eagles to mate and nest.